Updated: January 30, 2026

 Land

 While there isn’t much land available for purchase in the city center, there are many plots of land available in the Greater Porto area in urban regeneration zones like Campanhã, Ramalde, and Vila Nova de Gaia.
-Land investments allow you to build your property the way you like it.
+Land investments allow you to build your home exactly as you envision the property, although will take some time to create (three years minimum).

 Quintas